jasonnicholson/GetReferences/README.md

 #
 Author: Jason Nicholson
 Date Started: 2011-Sept-12
-Last Date of README Update: 2011-Sept-28
+Last Date of README Update: 2011-Oct-1

 #Goal:
-This project is for creating a console application that obtains the references and their configurations of SolidWorks parts, assemblies, and drawings.
+This project is for creating a console application that obtains the references.
+I would like to return configuration information to but that is not current possible in all cases.